 It's soooo local.
 Even the campaign platforms are local.

-Where following federal and state elections are won on broad policy platforms, local government elections are often fought on very specific, localised agendas.
+Where federal and state elections are often won on broad policy platforms, local government elections are often fought on very specific, localised agendas.
 Why not use your vote to demonstrate your support for the local issues you care about?!

 Find out when your next council election is (and all the other stuff they do) by visiting your council's website and Facebook.
 We also recommend checking out the community advisory panels, consultations and youth representative councils as options for making your voice heard.